Ian Bannen

 Death1999-11-03

-BiographyIan Edmund Bannen (29 June 1928 – 3 November 1999) was a Scottish actor with a long career in film, on stage, and on television.
-He was nominated for an Academy Award for his performance in The Flight of the Phoenix (1965), the first Scottish actor to receive the honour, as well as two BAFTA Film Awards for his performances in Sidney Lumet's The Offence (1973) and John Boorman's Hope and Glory (1987).
+BiographyIan Edmund Bannen (29 June 1928 – 3 November 1999) was a Scottish actor with a long film, stage and TV career.
+He was nominated for an Academy Award for his performance in The Flight of the Phoenix (1965), the first Scottish actor to receive the honour.
+He was also nominated for a BAFTA Film Award for his performance in Sidney Lumet's The Offence (1973) and John Boorman's Hope and Glory (1987).
+Some of his more notable later films included Braveheart (1995) and Waking Ned Devine (1998).

-On stage, Bannen was renowned for his interpretations of William Shakespeare and Eugene O'Neill, and was an original member of the Royal Shakespeare Company.
+Bannen, an original member of the Royal Shakespeare Company, was renowned for his interpretations of William Shakespeare and Eugene O'Neill.
 He won the 1981 Critics' Circle Theatre Award for Best Supporting Actor for his performance in Brian Friel's Translations.

 Biography from the Wikipedia article Ian Bannen.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.